Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 Automotive

-Turkey is a major car manufacturer in Europe, with a robust automotive industry that includes manufacturing and export of vehicles and components.
-The large automotive manufacturers in the country include Ford, Renault and Toyota; the whole industry employs more than 500,000 people.
-Turkey ranks 13th in global vehicle production and 4th in Europe with the production of 1.3 million vehicles per year.
-The 30 of the top 50 automotive suppliers have their production facilities here.
+Turkey is a major car manufacturer in Europe, with a robust automotive industry that includes manufacturing and exports of vehicles and components.
+Major automotive manufacturers in the country include Ford, Renault and Toyota.
+Other major plants include Fiat, Hyundai Assan, and Mercedes-Benz (Buses/Trucks).
+The whole industry directly employs more than 500,000 people.
+Turkey ranks 12th in global vehicle production and 4th in Europe with the approximate production of 1.4 million vehicles per year.
+The 30 of the top 50 automotive suppliers have their production facilities in the country.
+The country’s electric vehicle (EV) market has expanded rapidly in recent years.
+A key driver of this growth is TOGG, Türkiye’s first domestically developed EV brand, which has quickly gained market share and become a leading EV seller.
+In addition, Chinese manufacturers such as BYD are planning local production.

 Textiles & Apparel